 Visiting Barbican Conservatory

 Ok, ok the Barbican Estate itself isn’t a secret or hidden spot: the brutalist gem is home to an art gallery, theatre, cinemas aaaaaaaaand the botanical conservatory.
 It’s actually one of my favourite bits of London and whenever I’ve visited I’ve had sneak peaks of the greenhouse, but it’s taken me far too long to properly visit it.
-Main reason being is that it used only open on selected Sundays and you had to prebook – but recently they’ve flung open the doors to all each Sunday and on some Bank Holidays, with no booking required (plus it’s free!)
+Main reason being is that it used only open on selected Sundays – but recently they’ve flung open the doors to all one day a week, you can find that day on their site and book your timeslot.

 Big shoutouts to the two little turtles that were chilling in their own private pool and the many colourful fish jostling with each other to get a massage from a water pipe.
 Plus the many, many photographers you’ll get to spot in their natural habitat.
 And who can blame them really?
 I mean look at it…